 - musician who would like to explore this field

-- teaching assistant or teacher working in Pupil Referral Unit or similar context
+- a teaching assistant or teacher working in Pupil Referral Unit or similar context

-- Take part in a range of exciting and engaging music making activities that you can take into your own practice
+- Experience a range of exciting and engaging music-making activities that you can take into your own practice

-- Develop your own musical leadership skills a safe and supportive environment
+- Develop your own musical leadership skills in a safe and supportive environment

-- Learn about some of the challenging circumstances that young people may face, how they impact on young people and how through music we can reach out to them in positive ways
+- Learn about some of the challenging circumstances that young people may face, how they impact young people, and how we can reach out to them in positive ways through music

 - Learn how to plan and deliver creative music sessions to bring the maximum benefit to participants in these contexts

-- Explore how we can measure the effectiveness of musical interactions in order understand the impact, enabling sustained work.
+- Explore how we can measure the effectiveness of musical interactions in order to understand the impact, enabling sustained work